 As a starting point - generalising (and controversially) - we could suggest some of the differences between the sciences and the arts as shown in Table 1.
 Of course, the real-world everyday lived experience of doing science or doing art is far more complex than Table 1 would suggest.
 Studies of interpretations of seismic data in geology, for instance, show the large number of different expert interpretations of the same seismic section, highlighting the subjectivity involved (Bond et al. 2007).
 These interpretations are used to analyse subsurface geology, and form the basis for many exploration and extraction decisions.
-Even in cases where interpreters report that an interpretation is relatively straightforward, there are significant differences in interpretation, leading to significantly different predictions, for instance about gross pore volume in a pool or gross rock volume (Rankey 2003).
+Even in cases where interpreters report that an interpretation is relatively straightforward, there are significant differences in interpretation, leading to significantly different predictions, for instance about gross pore volume or gross rock volume (Rankey 2003).
 While clearly objectivity is the goal here, such studies may suggest that this aspect of geological practice is closer to visual art interpretation than it is to some other scientific domains.

-Similarly, studies of the back stage production of mathematics show that beauty is often a guiding value (Inglis and Aberdein 2015); there is a high level of disagreement amongst experts about the validity of certain proofs (Inglis et al. 2013); and proofs and theories are often considered to be constructed rather than discovered (Lakatos 1976).
-Less structured knowledge such as our ability to reason logically has been shown to be highly context dependent (for instance, participants in the Wason Selection Task were unable to solve a problem at an abstract level but could solve it correctly when it was framed in a familiar context (Wason and Shapiro 1971)); constructing grounding metaphors to the physical world and abstract linking metaphors found to be fundamental to our understanding and construction of mathematical knowledge (Lakoff and Núñez 2000); and even the language in which reasoning occurs affecting our preconceptions, perceptions and assumptions (Dehaene et al. 2008; Barton 2009).
+Similarly, studies of the backstage production of mathematics show that beauty is often a guiding value (Inglis and Aberdein 2015); there is a high level of disagreement amongst experts about the validity of certain proofs (Inglis et al. 2013); and proofs and theories are often considered to be constructed rather than discovered (Lakatos 1976).
+Less structured knowledge such as our ability to reason logically has been shown to be highly context dependent (for instance, participants in the Wason Selection Task were unable to solve a logical problem at an abstract level but could solve it correctly when it was framed in a familiar context (Wason and Shapiro 1971)); constructing grounding metaphors to the physical world and abstract linking metaphors found to be fundamental to our understanding and construction of mathematical knowledge (Lakoff and Núñez 2000); and even the language in which reasoning occurs affecting our preconceptions, perceptions and assumptions (Dehaene et al. 2008; Barton 2009).
+An analogous story could be told in the arts; for instance, in some contexts paintings are criticised for being beautiful, with the goal being truth, or knowledge (Derrida 1987).